alexmattson/eos-redux/README.md

 * frontend/reducer/[name]_reducer.js
 * frontend/util/[name]_api_util.js

 It is important how you format your name if it is more than one word.
-Currently it is required that you enter the name in either if the following formats:
+Currently it is required that you enter the name in one of the following formats:

 ```
 sampleName
-SampelName
+SampleName
 ```

 While this command will generate pre-filled files it will not place the generated middleware or reducer into the master_middleware.js or root_reducer.js respectively.
 This must be done manually.